How to Change Sound when plugging in an iPhone?

 Before Beginning Plug

 You should also be aware of a few factors before adjusting the charging sound on your iPhone.
 The charging sound when plugging in can be changed to a song, a brief excerpt from the music, or a text that Siri will read every time you plug in your phone.
-Second, whether you wirelessly charge your iPhone via MagSafe or a cord, the technique works.
+Second, the technique works if you wirelessly charge your iPhone via MagSafe or a cord.

 How to Modify the iPhone’s Charging Sound When Plugging In

-There are two ways to modify the charging sound iPhone to play songs on the iPhone.
+There are two ways to modify the charging sound on the iPhone to play songs on it.
 Either a song or a text read aloud by Siri is an option.
 Let’s take a closer look at both approaches.

 Method 1: Changing the Charging Sound When Plugging Into a Song or a Section of a Song